gbowne1/ProgrammerNotes/Node_JavaScript_Programming/make-an-nodemon-json-file.md

 details, you can refer to the official documentation of nodemon and online resources that compare different tools for managing Node.js applications.

+Nodemon is a useful tool for developing Node.js applications as it automates the process of stopping and starting your application when file changes are detected.
+It does not require any additional changes to your code or method of development

 To use nodemon, you need to install it either globally or locally on your project using npm or yarn.

 Here is the `nodemon.json` File Structure: